Equality, Diversity, Inclusion and Human Rights

 During August 2016, work on EDS2 moved forwards in a major way.
 EDS2 is a tool to help Trusts meet their PSED.
 There are various stages to the process and one of them is gathering evidence from services and departments across the Trust to help us then work with stakeholders to grade our equality performance and work out where we are doing well and where we need to improve.
 An audit tool was created and 20 services from across the Trust (a good mix from different areas) responded.
 Information was compiled into a Trust-wide summary which was shared with local stakeholders.
 This included the building of some really positive links with Sandwell College Health students, working with the Carers Team and also liaising with one of our Public Governors.
 Clinical Groups can look in detail at the evidence gathered from their different services to look at how they use the information to help meet their local objectives.
 The EDS2 summary is now available to view below and was submitted to NHS England..
 We have now used the evidence gathered to establish where our work priorities need to be over the next 1 year and have created our new Equality Objectives mentioned above.

 You can refer to the pdf EDS2 Summary document.
-During the summer of 2018 we will begin the EDS2 process again.
+During the winter of 2018 we will begin the EDS2 process again.

 Workforce Race Equality Standard (WRES)